woctezuma/stable-diffusion-colab/README.md

-# Stable Diffusion XL Turbo - Colab
+# Stable Diffusion XL Lightning - Colab

-The goal of this repository is to provide a Colab notebook to run the text-to-image [Stable Diffusion XL Turbo][huggingface-latest-weights] model.
+The goal of this repository is to provide a Colab notebook to run the text-to-image [Stable Diffusion XL Lightning][huggingface-latest-weights] model.

 ## Usage